Guy Williams (actor)

 Armando Joseph Catalano (January 14, 1924 – April 30, 1989), better known as Guy Williams, was an American actor.
 He played swashbuckling action heroes in the 1950s and 1960s.

-Among his most notable achievements were two TV series: Zorro in the title role, and as the father of the Robinson family on the popular sci-fi series Lost in Space.
+Among his most notable achievements were two TV series: the title role in Zorro (1957-1959), and as the father of the Robinson family on the popular sci-fi series Lost in Space (1965-1968).

 During most of the 1970s, Guy Williams frequently visited and worked in television shows in Argentina, where he was most revered.
 He retired in the early 1980s in Buenos Aires, where he died of a ruptured brain aneurysm in 1989.

 Biography

 Early life

-Guy Williams was born of Catalonian Spanish Sicilian parentage on January 14, 1924, as Armando Joseph Catalano in the Washington Heights area of New York City.
-His parents, insurance broker Attilio Catalano and Clara (Arcara) Catalano, were from Lercara Friddi, and were by then living in poverty.
-Attilio was the son of a wealthy timber grower in Messina, who purchased land in New Jersey.
+Guy Williams was born of Sicilian descent on January 14, 1924, as Armando Joseph Catalano in the Washington Heights area of New York City.
+His parents were insurance broker Attilio Catalano from Lercara Friddi and Clara (Arcara) Catalano from Messina, and were by then living in poverty.
+Attilio was the son of a wealthy timber grower in Messina, who had purchased land in New Jersey.
 Williams grew up in the Little Italy neighborhood of The Bronx.

 In Public School 189, Williams stood out in mathematics.
 Later, he attended George Washington High School, while he occasionally worked at a soda fountain.
 He then left to attend the Peekskill Military Academy, where he was an enthusiastic student.
 His interests included American football and chess.